-Isolée is microhouse artist Rajko Müller.
-Isolée is a minimalist house producer whose music is reminiscent of indie electronic pop music of the early eighties and ambient techno from a decade on.
+Isolée is microhouse artist Rajko Müller, a minimalist house producer whose music is reminiscent of indie electronic pop music of the early eighties and ambient techno from a decade on.
 Isolée is credited with creating the very first microhouse record to reach the club charts.
-Isolée's 2000 album, Rest, containing the hit "Beau Mot Plage", was arguably the first microhouse full-length.
+Isolée's 2000 album Rest, containing the hit "Beau Mot Plage", was arguably the first microhouse full-length.

 Rajko Müller was born in Frankfurt, Germany but lived with his family in Algeria from the age of 7 to 12 and went to a French primary school.
-Around this time his parents bought an organ for Christmas and he and a school friend attempted to make some synth-pop.
+Around that time, his parents bought an organ for Christmas and he and a school friend attempted to make some synth-pop.
 These experiments led them to buy a synthesizer and a drum machine.
-By the end of the eighties Rajko grew tired of synth-pop and EBM and listened more to rock music and independent music.
-In the early nineties, Müller's friends led him to discover house music, hip-hop and techno and he embarked upon a fresh attempt to record electronic music.
-Müller gave a tape to his friend and DJ Andreas Baumecker, owner of Freundinnen records, who worked in a record-store where the members of Playhouse Records used to work.
+By the end of the eighties, Rajko grew tired of synth-pop and EBM and listened more to rock music and independent music.
+In the early nineties, Müller's friends led him to discover house music, hip-hop and techno, and he embarked upon a fresh attempt to record electronic music.
+Müller gave a tape to his friend and DJ Andreas Baumecker, owner of Freundinnen records, who worked in a record store where the members of Playhouse Records used to work.

 Müller's first Isolée material appeared on the music label Playhouse in 1997.
 Rest, Isolée's full-length album, followed in 2000, also on Playhouse.
-Müller has received wide acclaim, including being listed as the third best reviewed album of the year on Metacritic for his 2005 album We Are Monster.
-His work is highly regarded in underground cultures of electronic music connoiseurs and aficionados.
+Müller has received wide acclaim, including being listed as the third-best reviewed album of the year on Metacritic for his 2005 album We Are Monster.
+His work is highly regarded in underground cultures of electronic music connoisseurs and aficionados.